Tina Guo - Wonder Woman Cellist

 An interview article by Rosemary Phillips, April 2007

-INTRO 2012: I am at a loss for words to describe Tina Guo, a woman of such intense passion for her art; in fact I am left speechless.
-What I feel is immense awe and hope fulfilled to know that this world will be, in the near future, cradled in the hands of such gifted and philosophical people who delve into a far deeper meaning and understanding of life – in this case – through music.
+UPDATE 2019: I am at a loss for words to describe Tina Guo, a woman of such intense passion for her art; in fact I am left speechless.
+What I feel is immense awe and hope fulfilled to know this world will be, in the future, cradled in the hands of such gifted and philosophical people who delve into a far deeper meaning and understanding of life – in this case – through music.

 Tina Guo, a brilliant cellist, one of the most exciting on the world stage today, stated of her future, “I would like to continue down this road that I am creating for myself.
 There’s fate and also manifesting what you want to achieve and have; however you have to put yourself into action for that.”